ymaheshn/EmployeeApp/README.md

-## Users Details
+## Employee App

 This is an Android shopping application built using Android Jetpack Compose with a Firebase backend.
 The app follows the MVVM (Model-View-ViewModel) architecture and has a minimum supported Android version of Android 10.

 ## Features
-1) Search feature for Users
+1) Search feature to search Employees
-2) Click on any searched users then able to see user complete details.
+2) Click on any searched users then able to see employee complete details.

 ## Prerequisites
 Before running the app, make sure you have the following: